outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    ```

    1. Default registry can be ommitted.
-   2. The *user* part means a registered user account in the regirstry.
+   2. The *user* part means a registered user account in the registry.
    3. *repository* is the default *name* of an image.
-Occasionally, we may see a repository containing a slash like "docker/getting-started".
-This is not unusual.
    4. *image id* comprises a SHA256 *digest* like *ubuntu@abea36737d98dea6109e1e292e0b9e443f59864b* (at sign separator).
 4. C/S mode.
    1. Client: user command line (i.e. *docker image ls*)